Donaim/miseq-workflow-pres/slides.md

 ## MiSeq Workflow

-Solutions and challenges of the denovo pipeline.
+Solutions and challenges in the modern pipeline.

 ---